How To Make Any Guitar Lick Sound Better, Faster And Cleaner In 10 Minutes

 EMAIL TO GET ACCESS

-Problem is, slowing down makes mistakes disappear and impossible to notice.
-This means you cannot use the traditional approach of "starting slowly and building up speed" to get your hands in sync at higher tempos.
+Slowing down to practice a fast guitar lick makes mistakes disappear and impossible to notice.
+This applies to the traditional approach of "starting slowly and building up speed".

-Good news is, it’s pretty easy to improve your synchronization for guitar.
-All it takes is using effective practice strategies and tracking your guitar technique progress.
+Good news is, it’s pretty easy to improve your synchronization and play guitar fast like the pros.
+All it takes is using effective practice strategies and tracking your guitar playing technique progress.

-Practice this simple drill for 10-20 minutes to improve your synchronization and make your guitar playing sound better than ever:
+Practice this simple drill for 10-20 minutes to improve your synchronization and make any guitar lick quickly sound better than ever:

-Here is how to get the most out of each step in this practice drill:
+Here is how to get the most out of each step in this guitar lick practice drill:

 Step 1: Pick a challenging lead guitar lick or exercise to practice.